-The pioneer of this direction in Russia was Igor Smirnov (Abakumov), Candidate of Medical Sciences.
-He wrote an interesting book "Psychoecology" about his research.
-According to the author, it presented "a computer psychosemantic analysis and psychocorrection at the "unconscious level."
+The pioneer of this direction in Russia was Igor Smirnov (Abakumov), Candidate of Medical Sciences. wrote an interesting He book "Psychoecology" about his research.
+According to author, presented "a the it computer psychosemantic analysis and psychocorrection at the "unconscious level."
 This was perhaps one of the very few studies on this topic in Russia.
 (Smirnov I., Beznosyuk E., Zhuravlev, 1995; Smirnov, 2003).

 The main principles of Smirnov's teachings were as follows.
-The basis of "psychoecology" is the idea of the role of semantic (informational) factors in the of life.
-As processes a person's consciousness develops, the role of semantic factors increases.
+The basis of "psychoecology" is the idea of the role of semantic (informational) factors in the processes of life.
+As a person's consciousness develops, the role of semantic factors increases.
 Hence, the basis of the mental activity of the human brain is a semantic stimulus (word or image).
-The second signaling system is a symbols of a system of semantic predominantly verbal nature.
+The second signaling system is a system of semantic symbols of a predominantly verbal nature.